SchulzLab/TripLexicon/docs/docs/source/examples.rst

 .. image:: ../transcript_detail.png
   :alt: Transcript detail example for ENST00000556407

+The  :kbd:`Transcripttriplexcount` column indicates how many triplexes the respective transcript is predicted to form.
+Upon clicking on it the user is redirected to the same results page as searching for the respective transcript ID with the **Extended query by RNA transcript ID** explained in a section below.

 The last column :kbd:`Binding sites in UCSC` holds links to the UCSC genome browser.
 .. image:: ../click_ucsc.png
   :alt: Click on Binding sites in UCS to be redirected to UCSC to see DNA bindign sites of the RNA gene of interest.